AP: Most states' sports betting revenue misses estimates

 The state's sportsbooks lost $2.35 million because, come on, really, who's going to bet against Tom Brady in New England?
 That, in turn, cut into Rhode Island's tax revenue.

-For a variety of reasons, not just Brady, most of the states that moved quickly to legalize sports betting after the Supreme Court cleared the way are still waiting for the expected payoff.
+For a variety of reasons, not just the Patriots' star quarterback, most of the states that moved quickly to legalize sports betting after the Supreme Court cleared the way are still waiting for the expected payoff.

 Tax revenue has fallen far short of projections in four of the six states where gambling on sporting events started last year, according to an Associated Press analysis.